Sheridan365/milestone_1/README.md

 - All content in the Boxes, About us and Services sections on this site were written by me.

 ### Media
-- The photos used in this site were obtained from Google Images
+- The photos used in this site were obtained from Google Images.

 ### Acknowledgements

 - I received inspiration for this project from a few of the projects i have done with Code Institute as well as my personal ones.
-- The idea inspiration behind this website came from my father who writes music.
+- The idea and inspiration behind this website came from my father who writes music.